Adorable Halloween banners ahead! Grab some burlap and twine for this easy Trick or Treat Halloween Banner DIY that is inspired by Pottery Barn Kids.

-insanely obsessed with Pottery Barn Kids or anything.
-I simply enjoy paging through their Halloween décor catalogs and occasionally imagine selling all of our children’s furniture on Craigslist so I can redecorate.
+I’m obsessed with Pottery Barn Kids.
+I love paging through their Halloween décor catalogs and occasionally imagine selling all of our children’s furniture on Craigslist so I can redecorate.
 That doesn’t mean I have a problem, does it?
-Their 2014 Halloween collection is no different.
-Adorable Halloween banners galore!
-Lucky me, I love burlap (for once I’m totally “in” with my burlap/twine passion) and I love Halloween banner DIY s.
-(Check out my Pottery Barn Kids Inspired Easter Bunny Banner here.)

 I took one look at the banner and its price tag, $24.00, and knew I could do better.
 It’s made of jute (code name BURLAP).
 Burlap is CHEAP!
 It runs around $3.99 a yard at Michaels, Joanne, Hancock, etc. Plus you only need ½ a yard to make this banner!